EmersonRHall/FeedbackControl/Lab4/README.md

-This is my lab 4 which contains only the report and MATLAB file.
+This is my lab 4 which contains only the report, MATLAB file, and Arduino code.
 We used a PID controller for the motor.